 If you are going through a divorce, you should consult with our legal team

 as soon as possible.
-At Lord Hoosier, PLLC, we understand what you are
+At Erica Lord Law Group, PLLC, we understand what

-going through and know that your frustration with financial concerns and
+you are going through and know that your frustration with financial concerns

-marital stress can make you feel hopeless and helpless.
-Don’t fret,
+and marital stress can make you feel hopeless and helpless.
+Don’t